VVrbanic/king_ict_projekt/README.md

 - Use Postman with requests of type GET.
 - Add a custom Authorization header with a valid token from the `users` table.
-- If the token is valid, you can access product information; otherwise, a 401 Unauthorized error is returned.
+- If the token is valid, you can access product information, if not a 401 Unauthorized error is returned.

 ---

 # Future Improvements

-- Implement caching to improve performance by storing frequently filtered data in memory.
+- Implement caching to solve the problem when the user asks for the same filters multiple times
-- Implement error logging functionality to create log files each time the application starts.
+- Improve the error logging by creating new log files each time the application starts

 ---

 This README file provides steps for setting up the project, configuring the database, testing endpoints, and considerations for future enhancements.
-Adjust the placeholders `<your_username_from_MySQLWorkbench_Connections>` and `<your_password_from_MySQLWorkbench_Connections>` with your actual MySQL Workbench connection details before usage.
+Don't forget to adjust the placeholders `<your_username_from_MySQLWorkbench_Connections>` and `<your_password_from_MySQLWorkbench_Connections>` with your actual MySQL Workbench connection details before usage.